 Thank you for your continued support of U.S. Department of State educational and cultural exchange programs, which are a proven and cost-effective way for the United States to remain internationally competitive, develop American leaders, engage current and future international leaders, and promote American values.
 These programs support global engagement that is critical to our country's prosperity and security.
-We respectfully request that you enable the continued success of these vital programs and appropriate \$1.1 billion for U.S. Department of State educational and cultural exchange programs in Fiscal Year 2022.
+We respectfully request that you enable the continued success of these vital programs and appropriate \$1.1 billion for U.S. Department of State educational and cultural exchange programs in Fiscal Year 2023.

 Through professional, academic, cultural, and athletic exchanges, these programs reach emerging leaders, entrepreneurs, youth, students, educators, and athletes in the United States and more than 160 countries around the world, dramatically increasing America's global reach.
+According to the State Department, more than 590 current or former heads of government, 64 representatives to the United Nations, 31 heads of international organizations, and 42 current Members of Congress have been on a State Department exchange program.
 Support from Congress allows the State Department to strategically align its programs with key U.S. foreign policy interests and to facilitate and oversee exchange experiences for more than 355,000 American and international exchange participants, including: